 of unpopularity of their conclusions.
 Those who challenge existing theory

+must be protected from retaliatory reactions."
 In recent years the lofty aim of that resolution has not been realized

 as I have tried to pursue my research.
 In my opinion some of my more